-If the course has assignments involving reading, writing, quantitative work, or critical thinking skills, appropriate mention of IPFW baccalaureate framework foundations that are met should be clearly pointed out when those assignments are given.
-Students also can be given a link to the IPFW Baccalaureate Framework.
-Similarly, for courses that meet General Education Requirements, related outcomes should be clearly pointed out and how the course meets those requirements (refer to Sample General Education Syllabus).
+If the course has assignments involving reading, writing, quantitative work, or critical thinking skills, appropriate mention of Purdue Fort Wayne baccalaureate framework foundations that are met should be clearly pointed out when those assignments are given.
+Students also can be given a link to the Purdue Fort Wayne Baccalaureate Framework.
+Similarly, for courses that meet General Education Requirements, related outcomes should be clearly pointed out and how the course meets those requirements.